function61/varasto/docs/guide_storing-tvshows.md

 ![](guide_storing-tvshows-endresult.png)

-(note: with Varasto you can also keep track of the episodes you've seen - look for the "seen" tag)
+(note: with Varasto you can also keep track of the episodes you've seen - look at the "seen" tag)